Sidney Cotton: Second World War

-By mid-1940 however, Cotton had clashed with senior officials in the Air Ministry over his participation in the evacuation of British agents from France under the cover name of "Special Survey Flights."
-After his return from France couriering Marcel Boussac, the head of the Christian Dior garment and perfume empire, for a fee, he was removed from his post and banned from any involvement with air operations.
+By mid-1940 however, Cotton had clashed with senior officials in the Air Ministry over his participation in the evacuation of British agents from France under the cover name of Special Survey Flights.
+With the Fall of France, Cotton returned from France, couriering for a fee Marcel Boussac, the head of the Christian Dior garment and perfume empire.
+He was removed from his post and banned from any involvement with air operations.
 Following several efforts to be reinstated, even involving Churchill himself, Cotton resigned his commission; he was nevertheless appointed an OBE.
 For the remainder of the war, Cotton acted as an unofficial consultant to the Admiralty.
 Under the new designation, 1 Photographic Reconnaissance Unit (PRU), based at RAF Benson, 1 PRU went on to a distinguished wartime record, eventually operating five squadrons out of a number of bases.
 Succeeding commanding officers would emulate the spirit and innovative techniques pioneered by Cotton.

 In September 1940, Cotton's modified Lockheed 12A (G-AFTL), was severely damaged in an air raid at Heston Aerodrome.
 It was rebuilt by Lockheed, sold in British Honduras, and in 1948 registered in the US as N12EJ; the aircraft resided in Florida in 1992.
 His postwar Lockheed 12A (G-AGTL) also survives in France in 2005.

-In September 1940, Cotton pursued the idea of an airborne searchlight for night-fighters, that he termed "Aerial Target Illumination" (ATI).
+In September 1940, Cotton pursued the idea of an airborne searchlight for night-fighters, that he termed 'Aerial Target Illumination' (ATI).
 He enlisted the help of William Helmore, and they jointly took out patents on the techniques (GB574970 and GB575093).
 Helmore, a serving RAF officer, then sponsored the development of what became known as Turbinlite.